Stars1233/We-Math2.0/README.md

 ```
 #### 2. Fine-Tuning

 Our SFT dataset consists of two parts: 200 pure text samples and 800 samples with associated images.
 Download the SFT dataset from 🤗[MathBook-SFT](https://huggingface.co/datasets/We-Math/We-Math2.0-SFT) and refer to the script below for fine-tuning.
-After downloading the dataset from HuggingFace, please make sure to convert all image paths in mathbook_sft.jsonl to absolute paths.
+(We found that in some versions, you may need to change the ```mathbook_sft.jsonl``` paths to absolute paths.)

 ```bash
 nproc_per_node=8